 Key management personnel of the Foundation comprise the trustees and the senior leadership team as listed on page 1.
-The total amount of employee benefits (including employer pension contributions and employer national insurance contributions) received by key management personnel for their services to the Foundation was £143,627.
+The total amount of employee benefits (including employer pension contributions and employer national insurance contributions) received by key management personnel for their services to the Foundation was £350,289 (2018 £143,627 for 5 month period).